 Three New Ways to Work

-There are countless creative approaches to apply to flexible work arrangements.
-Now you’re equipped with three ways to work fewer hours without wrecking your budget.
+Now you’re equipped with three ways to work fewer hours without blowing your budget.